 Apply online to register a trade mark.
 In order to complete the application, the following are required:

-More information on registering a trade mark is available In the Government’s Trade marks manual.
+More information on registration is available In the Government’s Trade marks manual.

 A standard application costs £170 and £50 for each extra class.